adarshdenga/llm-integration-childhelpline/README.md

 # An LLM-based Virtual Agent for Training Child Helpline Counsellors
-This repository contains three applications.
+This repository contains four applications.

 1. dktbdiagent - this is the BDI (web) application meant for deployment using Spring Boot.
 2. NLU - this is the NLU component meant for deployment using FastAPI.